• Skip to primary navigation

 What Is Chime Bank?

-Chime is an online bank account that you can access through the Chime app or through the Chime website.
+Chime is an online bank account that you can access through the Chime app or Chime website.
 The most important thing about Chime is that it has no fees.
 This includes no minimum balance requirement, no monthly fees, no maintenance fees, and even no overdraft fees.

 chime referral bonus